-In most jurisdictions, supply of last resort is considered a precaution for supplier and/ or Distribution System Operator (DSO) failure, that is, in cases when a current supplier to the final household consumer goes bankrupt and is no longer able to perform its function, or the licenses of a current supplier or DSO are revoked.
+In most jurisdictions, supply of last resort is considered a precaution for supplier and/or a DSO failure, that is, in cases when a current supplier to the final household consumer goes bankrupt and is no longer able to perform its function, or the licenses of a current supplier or DSO are revoked.

 However, suppliers of last resort often protect consumers with payment diffculties or inactive consumers beyond the business failures of energy service companies.